excsn/bench_matrix/README.USAGE.md

 ## Quick Start Examples

-These examples demonstrate the basic structure of using `SyncBenchmarkSuite` and `AsyncBenchmarkSuite`.
+These examples demonstrate the basic structure of using `SyncBenchmarkSuite` and `AsyncBenchmarkSuite`, including providing parameter names.

 ### Synchronous Benchmark Example

-This example benchmarks a simple data processing task with varying data sizes and processing intensities.
+This example benchmarks a simple data processing task with varying data sizes and processing intensities, now with named parameters for clearer group IDs.

 ```rust
 // In your benches/my_sync_bench.rs